kigster/arli/README.md

 # Arli

-Arli is a simple and easy to use installer of dependencies that can be declared in a YAML file of the following format:
+Arli is a simple and easy to use installer of dependencies that can be declared in a YAML file named `ArliFile.yml`, which might look something like this:

 ```yaml
 version: 1.0.0